justinnas/StarTray-Temperature/README.md

 ## Usage

 This application is very simple to use.
 After launching the application, you will see CPU and/or GPU icons in the system tray.
 You can right-click one of these icons to open the menu panel.
+Right-clicking GPU icon brings up GPU icon menu, right-clicking CPU icon brings up CPU icon menu.

 ### Menu Panel

-**Theme**
+**Theme** *(Specific to an icon)*

 - **Change Icon Theme:**
     - Hover over the "Theme" tab.
     - Select either "CPU theme" or "GPU theme" and click on the desired theme to change the icon's appearance.

-**Options**
+**Options** *(Global, applies to both icons)*

 - **Show/Hide Icons:**
     - Hover over the "Options" tab.